 - Loss of the enjoyment of life.

 Both physical and mental pain and suffering are important to take into consideration when estimating accident compensation.
 Don’t entrust this job to an online pain and suffering calculator.
-Free though they may be, online calculators can end up costing you dearly by misleading you about the value of your claim.
+Even though they’re easy and free to use, online calculators may end up costing you dearly by misleading you about the value of your claim.

 Per Diem Calculation Method